Carer held health record

 £9.50

-This booklet will ensure that vital information is not lost, that a continuous health profile is kept for every child and that the health outcomes for all looked after babies, children and young people can improve.
+This booklet ensures that vital information is not lost, that a continuous health profile is kept for every child and that the health outcomes for all looked after children can improve.
+It also contains all the standard growth charts for children including height, weight and head circumference.
+The user-friendly format enables information to be detached or inserted.

 Reviews